SleepyyDotNet/FlatMMO-Scripts/README.md

   • Added my own Test (.js)  Script for FlatMMO.

-  • Added so©e more credits to README.MD.
+  • Added some more credits to README.MD.

 </p>
 </details>